 - automatically, for example after a defined period after the creation of the document

-- semi-automatically, using the Event label to designate a date property in the document – learn more: Create retention schedules manually
+- semi-automatically, using Event label and Secondary label instead of Event and Event date to designate a date property in the document – learn more: Create retention schedules manually

 - manually, for example, the date a project is completed, a contract is signed, or an employee leaves

 - Retention Time: Number of years before the document is deleted after entering the retention period.
 The value is set by your CSV file or in the retention schedule you created in the Retention module interface.